Home

 There's vomit in my sink.

-This wasn't meant to be a poem, or a work of art
+This wasn't meant to be a poem,

 - just a list of photographs in my mind.